tim-metzler/website/content/authors/admin/_index.md

 ---
 “Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it.”

-I am Tim Metzler, a sociology student at the University of Bielefeld and you found my website.
+I am Tim Metzler and you found my website.
 Take a look around and you will find some projects I am working on.
 My interests include sociology of work, econometrics and quantitative research methods in general.
 {style="text-align: justify;"}